manuelgug/FapR/README.md

 *Figure 1.
 FapR's phasing algorithm.*

 ![example](https://github.com/manuelgug/FapR/blob/main/img/fapr_example.png)
 *Figure 2.
 Example of the phasing process.
-The best haplotype on each iteration is marked in green and its frequency in pink.
-This sample resulted in 3 haplotypes that add up to 99%.*
+The best haplotype on each iteration (highest probability and lowest coefficient of variation) is highlighted in green and its assigned frequency in pink.
+Haplotypes with zero probability are highlighted in orange.
+This particular sample resulted in 3 haplotypes that add up to 99%.*

 ### Flagging
 Phased haplotypes are flagged based on: